-Instagram is the stand-out social network when it comes to delivering engagement, according to a new study from Forrester.
+Instagram is the stand-out social network when it comes to delivering engagement, according to a study from Forrester.

 The study was based on three million user interactions with over 2,500 brands.
 It found that for every one million Facebook fans a brand has, a post pulled in around 700 likes, comments and shares.